Tokyo bid for the 2020 Summer Olympics: 125th IOC Session

 Prior to the host city election, Brazilian footballer Zico endorsed Tokyo's bid for the 2020 Summer Olympics.

 Tokyo was elected as the host city at the 125th IOC Session in Buenos Aires, Argentina.

 Previous bids

 Tokyo recently bid for the 2016 Summer Olympics but lost to Rio de Janeiro.
 Tokyo's first Olympic bid was for the 1940 Summer Olympics.
-Tokyo won the bid but the games were cancelled due to World War II.
+The city successfully secured a bid; however, the games were relocated to Helsinki due to the Second Sino-Japanese War and were ultimately cancelled as a result of World War II.
 They later bid for the 1960 Summer Olympics and lost to Rome.
 Tokyo made a successful bid for the 1964 Summer Olympics and Tokyo became the first Asian city to host the Olympic Games.

 Tokyo's successful 2020 bid is the city's fifth bid for the games, making it the fourth city to host the Summer Olympics two times.
 Paris, Los Angeles and Athens have hosted the games twice, with London hosting for a third time in 2012.
 With Tokyo's selection as host of the 2020 games, it marks the fourth Olympic Game to be held in Japan.